NFL writer Terez Paylor, who died at 37, remembered as ‘soulful’ and ‘grateful’

 “While we are shocked and saddened by Terez Paylor’s sudden passing, we also celebrate his extraordinary life that touched so many,” Paylor’s fiancee, Ebony Reed, said in a statement released by Yahoo.
 “Terez was an exceptional journalist whose passion for football made him a respected voice.
 His legacy will leave an enduring impact on sports journalism, the NFL, the Kansas City Chiefs and their fans.
 More important, Terez was a devoted son, grandson, brother, an adoring fiance and a wonderful friend to so many.
 To know him was to love him.
 He will be dearly missed.”

-Paylor, a Detroit native who graduated from Howard University, arrived at the Star 12 years ago and worked his way up to covering Chiefs for five years.
+Paylor, a Detroit native who graduated from Howard University, arrived at the Star in 2006 and worked his way up to covering the Chiefs for five years.
 He covered the team’s first Super Bowl victory in 50 years while at Yahoo.

 His death stunned fellow sports journalists, who paid tribute to a fun-loving, hard-working rising star.